 How Much Does an ecommerce Website Cost?

 Many of my clients ask “how much does an ecommerce website cost”.
+While the initial design cost can be significant and an important factor, there are lots of costs that can exceed the cost of design in the first year.
+Many are unexpected by the client when deciding on an ecommerce website design projetc.
 Here are some costs to consider beyond just the initial website design cost.

 Cost of Domain Name